anh-tong/signax/README.md

 output = model(x)
 ```

-Also, check notebooks in `examples` folder for some experiments of
+Also, check the notebooks in `examples` folder for some experiments that
+reproduce the results of the
 [deep signature transforms paper](https://arxiv.org/abs/1905.08494).

 ## Installation